 - Many of the mercs in Far Cry 2 are Afrikaners and working for either the United Front for Liberation and Labour (UFLL) or the Alliance for Popular Resistance (APR), a pair of differing political sides that are the same even in story.
 The Afrikaners speak Afrikaans and have some pretty funny lines sometimes.

 - Hoyt Volker, the Big Bad of Far Cry 3.
 Unlike most examples of this trope, Hoyt isn't a soldier; however, he's a ruthless slaver and drug kingpin who commands a small army of mercenaries and can still hold his own in a knife fight.
+Many of his men appear to be Afrikaners, too.

 - The villain in the original Soldier of Fortune is one Sergei Dekker, a former colonel under apartheid who blames the west for South Africa's "downfall" and plots to get revenge by nuking the United Nations.
 His brother, Wilhelm "Sabre" Dekker, is a black market arms dealer and terrorist with largely the same goals.